 $300 Annual Travel Credit

-You can even use part of this credit to pay for our Thrifty Traveler Premium alerts.
+You can even use part of this credit to pay for our Thrifty Traveler Premium flight deal alerts.
 What better way to use the credit than to save even more on travel?

 Redeem Chase Ultimate Rewards Points For 1.5 Cents Per Point

-One of the best benefits of this card.
-Unlike other travel credit cards where each point gets you 1 cent towards booking travel, you get 50% more value when you redeem your points for airfare, hotels, car rentals, etc. through the Chase travel portal.
+Unlike other travel credit cards where each point gets you 1 cent towards booking travel, you get 50% more value when you redeem your points for airfare, hotels, car rentals, and more through the Chase travel portal.

 3x Points On Travel And Restaurants Worldwide